-The fire protection and safety curriculum provides preparation for assessing and reducing the loss potential in the industrial setting with respect to fire, safety, industrial hygiene, and hazardous material accidents.
+Michael D. Larrañaga, PhD, PE, CIH, CSP, Professor, Simplex Professor and Head The fire protection and safety technology (FPST) curriculum provides preparation for assessing and reducing the loss potential with respect to fire, safety, industrial hygiene, and hazardous material incidents.
 With respect to fire, reducing the loss potential might involve setting design criteria with a special emphasis on life safety or fire resistivity or specifying automatic detection or extinguishing systems.
 When considering safety, reducing accidents may require special protective equipment or clothing, or the redesign of machinery or processes.
 Reducing losses caused by environmental problems may require sampling air for contaminants, such as asbestos or toxic chemicals, or monitoring noise levels, and the development of procedures to address practical approaches to compliance with state and federal regulations.
 Addressing the problems of handling and disposing of hazardous chemicals, such as spill control, is often required.
 Managing risk and compliance with federal laws and regulations relative to occupational safety and health and hazardous materials is an increasingly important job activity.

 The fire protection and safety engineering technology program has existed at Oklahoma State University since 1937.
-The demand by business and industry for loss control specialists has resulted in the evolution of the program into one that now places emphasis upon industrial fire protection, safety, and occupational health.
-The program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC of ABET) 111 Market Place, Suite 1050, Baltimore MD 21202-4012; phone: 410-347-7700; electronic mail: accreditation@abet.org; Internet site: www.abet.org/tac1.html.
+The demand by business and industry for loss control specialists has resulted in the evolution of the program into one that now places emphasis upon fire protection, safety, and occupational health.
 The program concludes with the Bachelor of Science in Engineering Technology degree in fire protection and safety.